Adapting your home: The bathroom

 Shower screens

 When planning a bathroom adaptation, it is important to take into consideration the need for and location of a shower screen.
 A shower screen is designed to keep the water within the area of the shower tray and to prevent water splashes from hitting the floor.
-There are a number of different shower screens available.

 Fixed screens